TheresaLui/SelfHelpContent_v2/articles/microsoft.classicstorage/classicstorage-mystorageserviceisslow-mooncake.md

 # My storage service is slow

-## **Recommended steps**
+## **Recommended Steps**

 Diagnosing and troubleshooting issues in a distributed application hosted in a cloud environment can be complex.
+Having baseline metrics available will help you identify where a performance issue may lie.
 Here are some common scenarios your metrics may turn up, and how to troubleshoot them.

-Do you have baseline metrics?
-The performance of an application can be subjective, especially from a user perspective.
-Therefore, it is important to have baseline metrics available to help you identify where there might be a performance issue.

 1. [Metrics show high AverageE2ELatency and low AverageServerLatency](https://docs.azure.cn/storage/common/storage-monitoring-diagnosing-troubleshooting#metrics-show-high-AverageE2ELatency-and-low-AverageServerLatency)
 2. [Metrics show low AverageE2ELatency and low AverageServerLatency but the client is experiencing high latency](https://docs.azure.cn/storage/common/storage-monitoring-diagnosing-troubleshooting#metrics-show-low-AverageE2ELatency-and-low-AverageServerLatency)